Treating Motion as Option to Reduce Motion Dependency in Unsupervised Video Object Segmentation: Introduction

 To fully exploit the properties of the proposed motion-as-option network, we also propose a collaborative network learning strategy.
-As motion cues are optionally adopted, both training samples with and without optical flow maps need to be provided in the training stage to meet our network design goal.
+As motion cues are optionally adopted in the proposed network, both training samples with and without optical flow maps need to be provided in the training stage to meet our network design goal.
 A straightforward approach to obtain these training samples is intentionally and randomly discarding optical flow maps in VOS training samples.
-However, to fully exploit the advantage that optical flow maps are not always needed, we additionally adopt salient object detection (SOD) training samples.
-When the motion stream is turned on, VOS samples are used, while SOD samples are used when the motion stream is turned off.
-Although this sounds reasonable and can prevent the overfitting problem by simultaneously providing large-scale data, the different formats of the VOS and SOD samples prevent batch training on GPU devices.
-To enable batch training, we regard RGB images in SOD samples as optical flow maps and filter our invalid optical flow maps in the late stage using a motion validity index.
-As invalid optical flow maps from SOD samples do not influence the inference, network training can be appropriately performed.
+However, to better exploit the advantage that optical flow maps are not always needed, we additionally adopt salient object detection (SOD) training samples to provide large-scale data.
+When the motion stream is turned on, VOS training samples are used and optical flow maps are fed into the motion encoder as input.
+When the motion stream is turned off, SOD training samples are used and RGB images are fed into the motion encoder as input.

-We validate our network on the public benchmark datasets for unsupervised VOS, DAVIS 2016~\cite{DAVIS} validation set, FBMS~\cite{FBMS} test set, and YouTube-Objects~\cite{YTOBJ} dataset by quantitatively and qualitatively comparing it to other state-of-the-art methods.
+We validate our proposed approach on the public benchmark datasets for unsupervised VOS, DAVIS 2016~\cite{DAVIS} validation set, FBMS~\cite{FBMS} test set, and YouTube-Objects~\cite{YTOBJ} dataset, by quantitatively and qualitatively comparing it to other state-of-the-art methods.
 On all the benchmark datasets, our proposed method outperforms the existing methods while maintaining an exceptionally-fast inference speed of 40+ fps on a single GeForce RTX 2080 Ti GPU.
-We believe that our simple, fast, and strong solution takes a meaningful step toward efficient and applicable VOS.
+We believe that our simple, fast, and strong solution takes a meaningful step toward efficient and applicable VOS, and can serve as a solid baseline for future research.

-Our main contributions can be summarized as follows: \begin{itemize}[leftmargin=0.2in] \item We introduce a novel motion-as-option network that optionally leverages motion cues and a collaborative learning strategy that fully leverages the advantage of the proposed network.
+Our main contributions can be summarized as follows: \begin{itemize}[leftmargin=0.2in] \item We introduce a novel motion-as-option network that optionally leverages motion cues and a collaborative network learning strategy that maximizes the advantage of the proposed network.

 \item The proposed motion-as-option network performs strongly against low-quality optical flow maps and can even run without optical flow maps.